 - Pinnable Pictures

-Pedro de Mendoza y Luján, a Spanish nobleman and conquistador, founded Buenos Aires in 1536 and named it Puerto de Nuestra Señora Santa María del Buen Ayre which translates to Port of Our Lady of the Blessed Virgin Mary of the Good Air.
+Pedro de Mendoza y Luján, a Spanish nobleman and conquistador, founded Buenos Aires in 1536.
+He named it Puerto de Nuestra Señora Santa María del Buen Ayre which translates to Port of Our Lady of the Blessed Virgin Mary of the Good Air.

-The city has been Argentina’s only access to the open ocean for the longest time – since the southern coast was populated by Indian tribes.
-Interestingly, Buenos Aires’ inhabitants are still called Porteños, people from the harbor.
+The city has been Argentina’s only access to the open ocean for the longest time because Indian tribes populated the southern coasts.
+Interestingly, Buenos Aires’ inhabitants are still called Porteños, hence, people from the harbor.

 Where the good air – the name’s only part that remained – comes from is today a mystery.
 The city suffers from the same ecological problems as any conurbation around the globe.